NEWS

 Cllr Troy is calling for more social and affordable housing to combat the ongoing emigration crisis, better health funding and provisions particularly in mental health, “common sense” immigration policies like expedited asylum processing and the creation of a new Irish Border Agency, more gardaí and heavier sentencing for crime, and more funding for education and school places.

 Cllr Troy’s election leaflet is available to view here.
-You can listen to our interview with Cllr Troy on our ‘General Election 2024’ podcast series.
+You can listen to our interview with Cllr Troy on our ‘General Election 2024’ podcast series and read our in-depth profile here.

 Cllr John Walsh, The Labour Party